DannyBen/mister_bin/README.md

 Interactive Terminal
 --------------------------------------------------
-Mister Bin comes with an interactive terminal thaht allows you to set up a console that sends all commands to your runner.
+Mister Bin comes with an interactive terminal that allows you to set up a console that sends all commands to your runner.

 ![Demo](https://raw.githubusercontent.com/DannyBen/mister_bin/master/demo/terminal.gif)